Shirley Henderson

-Shirley Henderson (born 24 November 1965) is a Scottish actress.
+Shirley Ann Henderson (born 24 November 1965) is a Scottish actress.
 Henderson's film roles include Gail in Trainspotting (1996) and its 2017 sequel, Jude in the Bridget Jones films (2001–2025), and Moaning Myrtle in Harry Potter and the Chamber of Secrets (2002) and Harry Potter and the Goblet of Fire (2005).
 Her other notable credits include Wilbur Wants to Kill Himself (2002), Intermission (2003), American Cousins (2003), Frozen (2005), Marie Antoinette (2006), Anna Karenina (2012), Filth (2013), and Stan & Ollie (2018).

 Henderson starred as Isobel Sutherland in the BBC series Hamish Macbeth (1995–97) and played Frances Drummond in the BBC drama Happy Valley (2016).
-She was in the BBC miniseries The Way We Live Now (2001) and the ITV television film Dirty Filthy Love (2004), and Claire Salter in the Channel 4 miniseries Southcliffe (2013).
+She was in the BBC miniseries The Way We Live Now (2001), the ITV television film Dirty Filthy Love (2004), and played Claire Salter in the Channel 4 miniseries Southcliffe (2013).

 She won the 2018 Olivier Award for Best Actress in a Musical for her role as Elizabeth in the original Old Vic production of Girl from the North Country.
-Her other accolades include two Scottish BAFTAs, a VFCC Award, BAFTA, BIFA, London Critics' Circle, Chlotrudis, and Gotham, and RTS Awards, and Canadian Screen Award nominations.
+Her other accolades include two Scottish BAFTA Awards and a VFCC Award, along with BAFTA Award, BIFA Award, London Critics' Circle Award, Chlotrudis Award, Gotham Award, RTS Award, and Canadian Screen Award nominations.

 Early life and education

 Henderson was born in November 1965 in Forres, Moray, and grew up in Kincardine-on-Forth, on the north shore of the Firth of Forth, in Fife.
 She attended Dunfermline High School.
-As a child, she began singing in local clubs, at charity events, holiday camps and even a boxing contest.
+As a child, she began singing in local clubs, at charity events, holiday camps, and even a boxing contest.

-At age 16, Henderson completed a one-year course at Adam Smith College, resulting in a National Certificate in Theatre Arts.
-At 17, she moved to London, where she spent three years at the Guildhall School of Music and Drama, graduating in 1986.
+At age 16, Henderson completed a one-year course at Adam Smith College, and at 17, she spent three years at the Guildhall School of Music and Drama in London, graduating in 1986.